mihhail-lapushkin/grunt-css-url-embed/README.md

 Default: `true`

-Will the script terminate if the file referenced by the URL is missing?
+Will the script terminate if the file referenced by the URL is missing or the request to get it failed?

-When set to `false` a warning will be produced for each missing file.
+When set to `false` a warning will be produced for each missing file or failed request.

 #### skipUrlsLargerThan

 Type: `String`

-Default: -
+Default: No restrictions

 Skip URL's that are larger than the specified value.